All Episodes

 So, anyway, you see how it is.

-The idea is to be expansive in the direction of building up the various sets, and then notice where the sets naturally want to fall together.
+The idea is to be expansive in the direction of building up the various sets and then notice where the sets naturally want to fall together.

-It's a sort of a broad brush way of learning to listen to universe talk to you.
+It's a sort of a broad-brush way of learning to listen to universe talk to you.

 You know, these kind of juxtapositions are not without meaning.

-So uh you can take meaning from the conjunction of these sets, apply it to your local area as an overlay, and then decide where your hobbies and interests, which should be your guiding principle here, just because you have a skill, unless you're absolutely desperate uh and you need to use it, you know, you're an auto mechanic, but you hate being an auto mechanic.
+So you can take meaning from the conjunction of these sets, apply it to your local area as an overlay, and then decide where your hobbies and interests, which should be your guiding principle here, just because you have a skill, unless you're absolutely desperate and you need to use it, you know, you're an auto mechanic, but you hate being an auto mechanic, well, be guided by your interests.

-Find something that you would prefer to do, which brings us uh in any way, put put this overlay over the local area.
+Which brings us, in any way, put this overlay over the local area.

-Here are the resources I have, and then also, by the way, here are the obstacles that stand in my way of getting there.
+And then also, by the way, here are the obstacles that stand in my way of getting there.

-Just because you've got them on your obstacles list uh doesn't mean that they're anything more than uh a known hurdle, and known hurdles are great because you can at least identify them, feel them, they're they're they're real, you can touch them, and you know exactly how much energy is required to overcome them, get around them, etc.
+And known hurdles are great because you can at least identify them, feel them, they're real, you can touch them, and you know exactly how much energy is required to overcome them, get around them, etc.

 Don't be necessarily restrictive.

-I know individuals that started off uh working on boats that took old trashy boats and then fixed them up in their spare time and sold them.
+I know individuals that started off working on boats that took old trashy boats and then fixed them up in their spare time and sold them.

-When one guy couldn't sell the boats, he cut the keels off of a bunch of these sailboats, put them on this property that he's got, and rents them out to eco-tourists.
+When one guy couldn't sell the boats, he cut the keels off of a bunch of these sailboats, put them on this property that he's got, and rents them out to ecotourists.

 We just need to alter our thinking a bit.

-One last item on that before we shut off here on part two today, is that I think you will find that if you want to try this, it will work for you.
+One last item on that before we shut off here on part two today is that I think you will find that if you want to try this, it will work for you.

-And it's an experiment, you can discard it if you think I'm full of it, uh, but try this in your search for work.
+You can discard it if you think I'm full of it.

 Try to be cooperative rather than competitive.